jmg421/upc_allergy_checker/README.md

 ## Features

+- **Graphical User Interface (GUI)**: User-friendly interface for scanning and checking products.
+- **Command Line Interface (CLI)**: Check products directly from the terminal.
 - **Continuous Scanning**: Scan multiple UPC codes in succession without pop-up interruptions.
-- **Allergen Detection**: Automatically checks for allergens and displays results in the GUI.
+- **Allergen Detection**: Automatically checks for allergens and displays results.
 - **Product Lookup**: Fetches product details and ingredients from the Open Food Facts API.
-- **Results Display**: Displays all results in the GUI's result area for easy review.
+- **Results Display**: Displays all results in the GUI's result area or outputs to the terminal for review.
 - **Results Saved to Database**: All scanned data is stored in an SQLite3 database (`~/upc_allergy_checker.db` by default).

 ## Installation